 The Servants Of Ungoliant features The 25-year-old Jhebdryk, who is the tallest and most muscular of the main Darklanders and The 18-year-old Rhejya, who is one of the youngest of the main Darklanders.
 Also doubled with One Head Taller.

-How has PudgyPudge's work Master of the Zanbatous not made it into this list?
+PudgyPudge's work Master of the Zanbatous.
 By the time the story ends, Sakura is able to ride atop Naruto's shoulders in a fashion reminiscent of Kenpachi and Yachiru It IS stated that in order to wield the blades effectively, he had to undergo a MASSIVE growth spurt, but 4'6" to 6'11" seems a tiny bit excessive.

 Wheatley's human body in the Portal 2 fanfic Blue Sky is based on actor Stephen Merchant, who is 6'7".
 Chell is described as being "not particularly tall".